AliCYSIQ/myRooms/3-Notes/authentication.md

 ____

-sometimes when you try to enter 2FA code it will let you try just two or three times then it will let you out and this is the only way the website use as protection against Burt force which is vulnerable all you need to use is macros (i will write about it later)
+sometimes when you try to enter 2FA code it will let you try just two or three times then it will let you out and this is the only way the website use as protection against Burt force which is vulnerable all you need to use is macros (i will write about macros later)
 _______
 sometimes all you need to do it is just let blank , for example in 2FA holder you write `1111` then using `burp` remove it and let it blank(nothing written) and send the request and it will be passed and you will be login
 _____